mhorod/cacophony/README.md

 For now this is only part of `let` syntax, the `[<args>] -> <Type> => <expression>` part is not an expression itself, although it might be when we decide to implement anonymous functions.

-Functions can be recursive - they can refer to themselves as well as to other functions visible in the same scope.
+Functions can be recursive - they can refer to themselves and other visible functions.

 Function definitions can be nested - we can define and use new function in the body of another.

 The names of the arguments are not visible outside of the function.

-### Function overloading
+### Function overloading and shadowing

-We allow overloading - there can be two functions with the same name **defined in the same block** that differ in the argument lists.

-### Shadowing

-Apart from function overloading there cannot be two variables or functions with the same name defined in the same block.

-However, it is possible to shadow already existing variable or function in a nested block.
+When creating a new variable with `let` it shadows all variables and functions with the same name.

+However introducing a new function creates a new overload which does not shadow other functions.

 ### Returning value from a function

 Value from a function is returned with `return` keyword, currently with mandatory value.

-The `return <expr>` as expression itself has no value (type `Unit`) but the type of expression has to match with return type of the corresponding function
+The `return <expr>` as expression itself has type `Void` which indicates that no calculations happen after return.

+`Void` is a subtype of any other type which allows constructions like `let x = if y then return z else w`

 ### If conditional